rajinder-yadav/dm-css/README.md

 It brings consistency to your Web page coding and allows you to quickly add CSS styles that are easy to read.

+## CSS Resets

+DM-CSS resets CSS style setting using "normalize.css" a well accepted cross-browser library.
+It also set top padding and margin values to "0" (zero), as this make calculation straight forward.

+The global box model is changed to use border-box, this make it easy for calculation and does not allow margin and padding value to grow the box size.

+The Root font family is set to "Roboto" with a height of 16px.
+This is the base (root) value other CSS heights are calculated off using the "**rem**" CSS unit.

 ### Benefits

 Some of the features of DM-CSS Toolkit you will enjoy right away.